In the guide

 All organic food must show the code number of the authorised control body or inspection body to which the operator is subject, such as GB-ORG-2, GB-ORG-4, etc.

-All prepacked EU organic food must show the EU organic logo.
-Variations as to how this may be presented can be found in Annex XI to EU Regulation (EC) No 889/2008 laying down detailed rules for the implementation of Regulation (EC) No 834/2007 on organic production and labelling of organic products with regard to organic production, labelling and control.
+Prepacked organic food may show the EU organic logo.
+Variations as to how this may be presented can be found in Annex XI to Regulation (EC) No 889/2008 laying down detailed rules for the implementation of Regulation (EC) No 834/2007 on organic production and labelling of organic products with regard to organic production, labelling and control.

 Food imported from outside the EU may voluntarily use the EU organic logo, and must then comply with the other labelling requirements above.